sjbiaga/urru/README.md

 prohibited: not that it couldn't make a pending, but otherwise there might be two pendings (one "collinear", one "not collinear"), whereas at most one pending is assumed.

 For the `game-fold`, a move may not be possible, because a block can at most fold to its initial shape, that cannot be eliminated.

 For the `game-fill`, although `drag` (move into the pad) and `drop` (move out of the pad) are also accounted for in the `undo`/`redo` lists, a cascade of `undo`s of other blocks leading to a cascade of `undo`s of yet other moves, may become circular before the blocks can be "dragged" out from the grid onto the pad, so a move is *not* always possible.

+The condition when a move is abandoned (not when it is an `undo`) occurs in a breadth-first-search manner.
+To an item ("visited node") there correspond several blocks that are the moves that need to be `undo`ne.
+For each such block in turn, there are searched the items that require several `undo`s (until the former block does not collide with a latter `undo`ne block).
+However, if for any two different items attempted to be `undo`ne (one that has been visited and one that is being visited), there are any blocks to be `undo`ne that have points in common, this is the condition for the initial move to be abandoned.

+Initially, for the item that is to be moved, there are two blocks that must not collide (with other items' `undo`ne blocks): the block before the move and the block after the move (as with the rest, actually).
+When dropping a block onto the grid from the pad, the former block is empty.

+It is true that a move may be possible, but not with this algorithm.
+The drawback is, of course, that the requirement for any two `undo`ne blocks, corresponding to two different items, not to collide, is too strong (because any of these do not occur both at once).
+Nevertheless, it integrates seamlessly with the `undo`-`redo` mechanism, and can always be ameliorated by previously manually dragging out items that otherwise "stuck" the move onto the pad.

 For the cases when `undo`s must precede a possible move in order to make it occur, it is resorted to the very methods of `undo` (and `redo`), only which do not